rpeszek/my-blogs/posts/2021-12-01-hss-typescript.md

 tags: TypeScript
 ---

-My goal in this post is to focus on types in TypeScript and examine what is nice and what is not so nice from the view point of a functional programmer using the language.
+This is a TypeScript post from a programmer who loves types and uses them a lot.

-I will try to stay close to idiomatic use of TypeScript but with some twists to demonstrate some interesting uses of types.
+I will try to stay close to idiomatic use of TypeScript but with little twists to demonstrate some interesting uses of types.
 I hope this post will be interesting to like-minded JavaScript and TypeScript developer who enjoy exploring types and try using the type checker to its full advantage.
-Haskellers and other developers who love types may find TypeScript interesting and exciting, as did I.
+Practitioners of other strongly typed languages may find TypeScript interesting and exciting, as did I.

 I will use some basic functional concepts like currying without explaining them.
 I assume some familiarity with TypeScript but reader not familiar with the language should be able to guess/infer most of it.
-I will not use any Haskell code.

 I am currently leading a re-write of a legacy front-end component that was originally written using Vue.js, the goal is to rewrite it using new React.js and TypeScript.
 My goal in this post is to share my experience with TypeScript and my approach to using it.
 This is my first non-Haskell project in about 3 years.
-I have my FP hat on when writing TS.
+I have my FP hat on when writing in TS.
+TS and JS may try to punch some holes in that hat but it still keeps me warm protects my brain.
 Also, I have not done any major JS development in the last 9 years which makes this experience even more interesting.
-I think all of this gives me a different and fresh perspective (and a reason to write this for others to see).
+I think all of this gives me a different and a fresh perspective (and a reason to write this post for others to see).
-Some call it a bad muscle memory, my muscles have already forgotten!
-(I hope this statement does not offend anyone.
-It seemed to ring true in my career.)
 At the same time, please to correct me if I get anything wrong.

 What is TypeScript for?
-Is it just a JavaScript add-on used to prevent trivial code errors?
+Is it just a JavaScript add-on used to prevent typos and trivial code errors?
-Or, will TypeScript more fundamentally change the way JavaScript code is written?
+Or, will TypeScript more fundamentally change the way the code is written?
 Please have these questions in mind when reading these notes.

 ## TypeScript is great!

 It literally took me less than one minute of playing with TS to get excited about it.
-Just look at the union types
+Just look at the union types:
-(this may require something like `strictNullChecks` compiler configuration, in this post I assume conservative configuration flags, something you get by default with scaffolding, e.g. a typescript react project `create-react-app my-project --template typescript`):

 ```TypeScript
 type Person = {firstNm: string, lastNm: string} | null